Active Release Technique

 These treatment protocols – over 500 specific moves – are unique to ART.
 They allow providers to identify and correct the specific problems that are affecting each individual patient.
 Headaches, back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fasciitis, knee problems, and tennis elbow are just a few of the many conditions that can be resolved quickly and permanently with ART.
 These conditions all have one important thing in common: they are often a result of overused muscles.

-Practising ART has given me the confidence to undertake any musculoskeletal problem.
-It’s basically stretching and massage rolled into one modality.
-It’s as much diagnostic as it is therapeutic – if it doesn’t start to get results on day one, it directs me to use another treatment modality or refer a patient onwards, thus never wasting their time nor money. — Tom
+Practising ART gives a therapist the confidence to undertake any musculoskeletal problem.
+The treatment is a mix of stretching and massage rolled into one modality, and is as much diagnostic as it is therapeutic.
+People can expect favourable changes in the first session.
+If not, it directs the therapist to use another treatment modality or refer a patient onwards, thus never wasting their time nor money.